kylergib/Asus-Zephyrus-M-gm501gs-Mojave/README.md

 Battery manager, fixed with ACPIBatteryManager.kext\
 Disable Nvidia GPU with DSDT patch, thanks to Mald0n.
 FNKeys, used Karabiner to alter
+Trackpad, working in polling mode.
+Uploaded new clover folder.

 ### What doesn't work

-Trackpad\
 Keyboard backlight control
 Audio, fixed with AppleALC.kext and changing Audio Inject to 13 in clover config.plist* not working, unsure if it was possibly after an update.

 ## Helpful links.